redbraz/abandoned-carts-opencart/README.md

 This extension should be multi-store compatible out of the box, but was *not* tested to ensure compatibility.

 Tested in a single shopping cart environment running PHP 7.0+

+:ghost: If your online store utilizes a Onepage checkout extension, you may be interested in [Purge Ghost Orders](https://github.com/z0m8i3/purge-ghost-orders-opencart)

 ### Note ###
 You do not need to clone this repository to utilize the plugin, all you have to do is download the